QuantEcon/lecture-python.myst/_sources/lln_clt.md

 The next figure shows this process for $X_i \sim f$, where $f$ was specified as the convex combination of three different beta densities.

-(Taking a convex combination is an easy way to produce an irregular shape for $f$)
+(Taking a convex combination is an easy way to produce an irregular shape for $f$.)

 In the figure, the closest density is that of $Y_1$, while the furthest is that of
 $Y_5$